Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

    }
    ```

-Functional programmers call implicit inputs and outputs "side effects" — they aren't part of the
+Functional programmers call implicit inputs and outputs "side effects", they aren't part of the
 main purpose of the function (which is to calculate and return a value).

 ### 4. Steps to extract a calculation from an action